FrancesCoronel/personal-website-v3/content/posts/2018-02-15-docusign-demo-app.md

 > Thanks Aaron & Dewey for the useful tutorial!

-<blockquote class="embedly-card"><h4><a href="https://www.youtube.com/watch?v=YlHORJFj5C4&t=67s">DocuSign Developer: PowerForm Integration Demo</a></h4><p>DocuSign Developer Center - http://bit.ly/2BUp72B Aaron Liao talks with Dewey Wald, DocuSign's Principal Software Architect.
+<blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://www.youtube.com/watch?v=YlHORJFj5C4&t=67s">DocuSign Developer: PowerForm Integration Demo</a></h4><p>DocuSign Developer Center - http://bit.ly/2BUp72B Aaron Liao talks with Dewey Wald, DocuSign's Principal Software Architect.
 In this second demo discussion with Dewey, you get to see a PowerForm integration scenario.
 We will create a template, convert it to a PowerForm, and then show the integration of a button to launch the form from your website.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 The short link for this post is [bit.ly/frances-docusign](https://bit.ly/frances-docusign).